Are We Really Powerless Over Our Addictions?

 But powerless does not mean that I am weak.
 It means that I give up the fighting, and trying to figure out how to drink “responsibly.”
 Instead, I come to an acceptance that I in fact, and without any reservations, I have absolutely no control over my drinking.
 This acceptance is crucial – I was totally unable to get rid of my alcohol obsession until I first accepted that I was powerless over it and then let it go!

-You can ask practically anyone in long-term recovery, How did you finally quit drinking? and the answer is usually is that they quit fighting, gave up the struggle and moved on to a resolution which was sobriety.
+You can ask practically anyone in long-term recovery, How did you finally quit drinking? and the answer is usually is that they quit fighting, gave up the struggle and moved on to a resolution.

 You may also find some great inspiration and support from all the awesome sober bloggers listed in the side bar under POSTS I LIKE and RECOVERY BLOGGERS, as well as Sober Courage page on Facebook and Sober Courage on Twitter.